AdrienHannon/Adrienhannon.github.io/index.md

 ---
 layout: home
-home_text: Hey, I think you stole my dog - John Wick
+home_text: Welcome to my sit, you can find some of my projects and my resume
-title: Rohit Jain
+title: Home
 ---